needle-tools/needle-engine-support/documentation/xr.md

   - hiding floors when entering AR
   - hiding Avatar parts in First or Third Person views (e.g. first-person head shouldn't be visible).

+### Travelling between VR worlds

+Needle Engine supports the [`sessiongranted`](https://github.com/immersive-web/navigation) state.
+This allows users to seamlessly traverse between WebXR applications without leaving an immersive session – they stay in VR or AR.

+Currently, this is only supported on Oculus Quest 1 and 2 in the Oculus Browser.
+On other platforms, users will be kicked out of their current immersive session and have to enter VR again on the new page.

 ## Avatars

 While we don't currently provide an out-of-the-box integration external avatar systems, you can create application-specific avatars or custom systems.